 Dr. Nelson is a fellow of the Academy of Doctors of Audiology, a member of the Iowa Hearing Association and a member of the Tinnitus Practitioners Association.
 He works closely with primary care physicians to ensure that any hearing related issues are managed medically in addition to rehabilitation.
 Dr. Nelson utilizes the latest technological advancements in hearing assessment and rehabilitation.
 He is also committed to helping his patients hear better by educating them on the causes and possible treatment options for their hearing loss.

-Dr. Nelson is originally from Ruthven, IA and now lives in Spencer with his wife and three young children.
+Dr. Nelson is originally from Ruthven, IA and now lives in Fairmont, MN with his wife and three children.
 In his free time, he enjoys being an active member of his church and playing guitar in the church band.

 Tracy Sullivan, M.A., CCC-A